 Six Flags Magic Mountain

 Not in Hollywood proper, but actually in Universal City, Universal Studios Hollywood offers exciting movie-themed rides.
-Not much here for toddlers or preschoolers, but elementary-aged kids and teens will enjoy, especially if they love movies and Harry Potter.
+Not a lot here for toddlers or preschoolers, but elementary-aged kids and teens will enjoy, especially if they love movies and Harry Potter.
 If it’s your first time, you’ll want to read these tips for first timers at Universal Studios Hollywood.
-Universal Studios Hollywood is currently running their food festival, A Taste of Universal, with full theme park operation expected by May.

 Spring Break Getaways With Little Kids

-LEGOLAND California in Carlsbad (Northern San Diego county) is a LEGO-themed park is great for younger kids (usually under 10 years old).
+LEGOLAND California in Carlsbad (Northern San Diego county) is a LEGO-themed park is great for younger kids.
+Thrills are on the lighter side at LEGOLAND so I recommend this park for kids under 10 years old.
 Older kids who love LEGOS will be impressed with the structures.
-Keep in mind that thrills are on the lighter side at LEGOLAND and that most rides are geared for little ones.
-LEGOLAND will have a partial park opening with rides, called Park Preview Days, beginning April 1st.
+The attached water park is awesome for all ages!

 Get Close to the Animals on Your Spring Break Getaway